On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: The robust isolated calmness of the KKT solution mapping

-In this section, we shall study the robust isolated calmness of KKT solution mapping for problem~(\ref{eq:prime}).
-The Robinson constraint qualification, the strict Robinson constraint qualification and the second order optimality conditions will be introduced to Riemannian manifolds in the following subsection.
-After defining the perturbed problem using the normal coordinate chart, we will characterize the robust isolated calmness property for (\ref{eq:prime}).
+In this section, we study the robust isolated calmness of the KKT solution mapping for problem~(\ref{eq:prime}).
+We will introduce the Robinson constraint qualification, the strict Robinson constraint qualification, and the second-order optimality conditions for Riemannian manifolds in the following subsection.
+We will then define the perturbed problem using the normal coordinate chart and characterize the robust isolated calmness property for (\ref{eq:prime}).